 Firstly, don’t feel guilty about letting your dog sleep during the day while you’re at work.
 It’s essential for their health and well-being.
 Ensure that your dog has a quiet, comfortable space to sleep, such as a crate with a comfortable bed inside.
 The crate should be placed in a quiet part of the house where they won’t be disturbed.

-Dans le meme genre : What’s the Best Approach to Introduce a New Bird to an Aviary?
+Dans le meme genre : What’s the Best Approach to Introduce a Dog to a Baby with Minimal Stress?

 During your waking hours, ensure your dog gets plenty of exercise.
 Morning walks or play sessions can help tire them out, ensuring they sleep well during the day.